 The goal of the Prairie Coteau Habitat Partnership is to promote a greater appreciation of native tallgrass prairie by educating agencies and landowners on the fire and grazing processes that have shaped the prairie ecosystem.

 It is our mission to work with agencies, landowners, and the public to return a more natural fire and grazing regime to the region in a safe, efficient, ecological, and socially sensitive manner via the promotion of economic incentives, conservation programs, VFD partnerships, and education.

 The Prairie Coteau Habitat Partnership (PCHP or the Partnership) consists of state, federal, and private conservation organizations and private landowners who are interested in working to conserve and enhance the quality of native pastures and prairies and other grassland habitats in northeast South Dakota and southwest Minnesota.
 This work is accomplished through the use of prescribed fire, managed grazing, and grassland restoration.

-Since its inception, the Partnership has worked with over 50 producers across 12 counties in northeast South Dakota and has burned over 5,000 acres of privately owned grasslands, including native prairie/pasture, CRP, and other habitat program lands.
+Since its inception, the Partnership has worked with more than 85 producers across 14 counties in northeast South Dakota and has burned more than 8,000 acres of privately-owned grasslands, including native prairie / pasture, CRP, and other habitat program lands.